Art - from the amazing to the completely ridiculous. You can have a great time admiring everything or posing with it (or both).

 Directions – 80 Sculptors Way, Hamilton Township, NJ 08619

-Notes – No dogs, no outside food.
-Food available at the main building.
+Notes – No outside food, food available at the main building.

 Description – So, my wife snagged a pass for Grounds for Sculpture from our local branch of the Camden County Library, which meant we finally had to go check this place out.